 Solar heating is very efficient in terms of cost per unit of heat output, because once the system is installed it operates basically for free.

-Solar electric power modules are continually improving in efficiency, with PV modules once at 4-6% now pushing up into the teens, and some large-scale solar thermal installations going considerably higher.
+Solar electric power modules are continually improving in efficiency, with PV modules at 4-6% in their early days, pushing up into the teens by 2010, and now around 21% in 2023, with some large-scale solar thermal installations going considerably higher.

 Asking the efficiency question about solar energy without factoring in the money is kind of irrelevant.
 A 1% efficient PV cell sounds awful, while a 30% efficient PV cell sounds wonderful.
 But if the 1% cell can be made at 1/100th the cost of the 30% PV cell, we may be better with the 1% cell.
 It’s just a question of finding a big enough area for enough 1% efficient cells to generate the energy we need.